 "No plan survives contact with the enemy, right?"
 Gardner says.

-When they decided to give up working their day jobs and focus on what they were building for themselves and their communities, they were living up to the spirit of the cavalry, and of their company's name.
-A cavalry charge was a fearsome but risky tactic, one that could win the day, but was tricky to execute.
+When they gave up working their day jobs and focused on what they were building for themselves and their communities, they were living up to the spirit of the cavalry, and of their company's name.
+A cavalry charge was a fearsome but risky tactic, one that could win the day but was tricky to execute.

 "At the end of the day, historically, it doesn't matter whether they won the battle or not," Gardner says.
 "They were remembered for calling the charge.
 We love that and we decided to go after our own charge in the same way, so that's what we did."